uw-dims/dims-finalreport/docs/source/enhancements.rst

   commands in the ``Vagrantfile`` for pre-Ansible customization, and some external scripts.

-+ The Virtualbox Box file preparation for CoreOS uses external external scripts to prepare CoreOS for Ansible, and other ``Vagrantfile`` inline commands for boot-time customization.
++ The Virtualbox Box file preparation for CoreOS uses external scripts to prepare CoreOS for Ansible, and other ``Vagrantfile`` inline commands for boot-time customization.